 You can pick the most convenient strategy from this list, but we highly recommend using all these strategies together to get a better result.

-What About Local SEO?
+What About Local SEO for Shopify Store?

 It’s important to remember that SEO applies to local searches as well.
 While some people type in their specific city and state when they search, others don’t know or simply don’t care.